ExpressGateway/express-gateway.io/_pages/getting-started.md

 ## 5-minute Getting Started Guide

-Before you start: Make sure you've [installed the Express Gateway](#installation) — It should only take a minute!
+Before you start: Make sure you've [installed the Express Gateway](#installation) and have it up running — It should only take a minute!

-In this quickstart guide, you’ll get the Express Gateway up and running and then…
+In this quick start guide, you’ll...

 1. Specify a microservice and expose as an API
 2. Define a consumer of your API